duckki/duckki.github.io/_posts/2024-01-08-proving-exclusivity.md

 #### Notes

 - Smart pointers like `Cell`, `Rc`, etc. are eligible for mutability upgrade and shouldn't cause a safety issue.
 They prohibit access to their internal references via immutable reference.
-- `Box` also doesn't cause a problem, even if it exposes immutable refernce via immutable `self`.
+- `Box` also doesn't cause a problem, even if it exposes immutable reference via immutable `self`.
 Since `Box`'s internal references are not mutably shared, upgrading its immutable internal reference guarantees exclusive access and thus it's safe to mutate.